1900 United States presidential election: Campaign

 The economy was booming in 1900, so the Republican slogan of "Four More Years of the Full Dinner Pail," combined with victory in the brief Spanish–American War in 1898, had a powerful electoral appeal.
 Teddy Roosevelt had become a national hero fighting in Cuba during the war, and as such he was a popular spokesman for the Republican ticket.
 Roosevelt proved highly energetic, and an equal match for William Jennings Bryan's famous barnstorming style of campaigning.
 Roosevelt's theme was that McKinley had brought America peace and prosperity and deserved re-election.
 In a whirlwind campaign, Roosevelt made 480 stops in 23 states.
 In his speeches, he repeatedly argued that the war had been just and had liberated the Cubans and Filipinos from Spanish tyranny:

-Bryan's campaign was built around a reprise of his major issue from the 1896 campaign: Free Silver.
-It was not as successful in 1900, because prosperity had replaced severe depression and McKinley claimed credit.
-Advocates of enlarging the money supply to raise prices had to admit that a great deal of new gold was flowing into the world economy, and deflation (i.e. falling prices) was no longer a threat.
-Bryan's second major campaign theme attacked McKinley's imperialism; Bryan had supported the war, but opposed the annexation of the Philippines.
+Bryan's campaign was built around the issue of imperialism and the Philippine-American War.
+Bryan had supported the Spanish-American War, but opposed the annexation of the Philippines.
 He said McKinley had simply replaced a cruel Spanish tyranny with a cruel American one.
 Bryan was especially harsh in his criticisms of the American military effort to suppress a bloody rebellion by Filipino guerillas.
 This theme won over some previous opponents, especially "hard money" Germans, former Gold Democrats, and anti-imperialists such as Andrew Carnegie.
+In addition, he was not as successful in 1900, because prosperity had replaced severe depression and McKinley claimed credit.
+Advocates of enlarging the money supply to raise prices had to admit that a great deal of new gold was flowing into the world economy, and deflation (i.e. falling prices) was no longer a threat.

 Both candidates repeated their 1896 campaign techniques, with McKinley campaigning again from the front porch of his home in Canton, Ohio.
 At the peak of the campaign, he greeted sixteen delegations and 30,000 cheering supporters in one day.
 Meanwhile, Bryan took to the rails again, traveling 18,000 miles to hundreds of rallies across the Midwest and East.
 This time, he was matched by Theodore Roosevelt, who campaigned just as energetically in 24 states, covering 21,000 miles by train.